If you want to use this site please update your browser!

 Ham Green Hoard

-The coins cover a fascinating and tumultuous period in our county's history, including the first and last battles of the Civil War, the execution of Charles I, Charles II's escape from Worcester in 1651, and his restoration to the throne less than a decade later.
+The treasure includes primarily shillings and sixpence coins, ranging from the reign of Philip and Mary (1554-1558) to those of Charles II, dating specifically from 1661-1662.
+These coins cover a significant period marked by events such as the first and last battles of the English Civil War, the execution of Charles I, Charles II's escape from Worcester in 1651, and his eventual restoration to the throne less than a decade later.

-We will never know the reason these coins were hidden some ten years after the Battle of Worcester and the end of the English Civil War, but the stories the coins tell are fascinating nonetheless.
+While the exact reason for hiding these coins around ten years after the Battle of Worcester and the end of the English Civil War remains unknown, the coins themselves offer valuable insights into the historical context of the time.

 Ham Green Hoard